dwchiang/nginx-php-fpm/README.md

 - Part 1: Base image,
 - Part 2: PHP extension installation & PHP application and configuration.

 These two parts are separated Dockerfiles.

-This project repository will maintain the Part 1: base images, and having some reference examples for Part 2.
-You can find a Dockerfile of Part 2 as reference, and modify it for fitting into your project by adding some PHP extensions and maybe a few extra scripts.
+This project repository will maintain the Part 1 (base images).

+You can generate your own Part 2, but this project also includes some reference examples for Part 2.

+You can find any Dockerfile of Part 2 in this project as reference, and modify it for fitting into your project by adding some PHP extensions and maybe a few extra scripts.

 ## Part 1: Base image